 Arthur Ircink, the man behind the scenes at Wisconsin Foodie.
 From shooting and editing to underwriting and social media, Arthur is responsible for what you see on TVand Online.
 With a bit a nativity, hard work, passion and an entrepreneurial spirit the concept for Wisconsin Foodie was inked on a bar napkin in late 2007.
 The hope was to capture the enthusiasm of national food shows and create a show that was all about the rich “local”food stories from Wisconsin.
 By promoting local tv and local food, Wisconsin Foodie connects its viewers with the amazing food stories from their own backyards, hoping to encourage not only eating more local and fresh foods but also supporting a local economy.

 Arthur has been working on his craft as a Filmmaker and Entrepreneur for over 10 years and has a constant drive to better himself and his art.
 Other notable projects, he Produced and Edited the feature documentary “The Super Noble Brothers” which screened at many Film Festivals around the country.
-He learned the art of editing though mentor Barry Poltermann of About Face Media and currently works out of the offices of Library Films in Milwaukee, WI.
+He is also currently working on two feature documentaries, one about the American Cheese movement and another about the Olympic dreams of Boxer Israel “Shorty” Acosta.

 Kyle has been sitting up and taking nourishment since the Ford Administration.
 He is a born-and-bred Wisconsinite and sees the state as an amazing place full of history,craftsmanship, and artisanal dispositions, all of which are continually pushing culinary and sustainability trends forward.
 Kyle’s efforts to uncover the unique, the acutely regional or the un-sung are never-ending.